-Mark Zuckerberg, the founder of Facebook, once said, “The biggest risk is not taking any risk.
+Mark Zuckerberg, founder of Facebook, once said, “The biggest risk is not taking any risk.
 In a world that's changing really quickly, the only strategy that is guaranteed to fail is not taking risks.”

-While this advice isn't new, we think you’ll agree that there are some risks your company doesn’t want to take: Risks that put the health and well-being of your employees in danger.
+While this advice isn’t new, we think you’ll agree that there are some risks your company doesn’t want to take.
+Specifically, risks that put the health and well-being of your employees in danger.
+These are risks that aren’t worth taking.
+But it’s not always clear what actions, policies, or procedures are high-risk.

-That’s where a risk assessment comes in.
+That’s where the risk assessment process comes in.

 With a risk assessment, companies can identify and prepare for potential risks in order to avoid catastrophic consequences down the road and keep their personnel safe.